-Deadlines and due dates are essential to shipping work and hitting your KPIs.
+Deadlines and due dates are essential to shipping work and hitting KPIs.
 They promote smooth workflows, prevent delays, and make your team more productive.
-The more clear your deadlines are, the better your results.
+The more precise your deadlines are, the better your results.

 Most approval workflow software sends automated updates to relevant team members—making for a much faster approval process.
 This way, teams stay on top of approval statuses, rejections, and approval progress.

 Ideally, a workflow should have an automated record of every activity performed.
-This element encourages consistency and transparency.
-Activity logs work as a point of reference for teams to work from.
+This element encourages consistency and transparency by serving as a reference point for all teams.
 Any time approvals need to be revised, activity logs eliminate confusion and increase process ownership.

 Benefits of having an approval workflow

 Approval workflows cut administrative time in half and keep everyone compliant.
-As a business, you’re better off adopting approval workflows than leaving them to chance.
+Adopting consistent workflows is much more effective as a business than leaving processes to chance.